JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 UMQ_final(a,e) = -0.2048 × 1.0 × 1.0 = **-0.2048 (Highly immoral)**

 ### 2 Mileva Marić - coerced partner

+Context: Mileva was forced to bear the burden of the illegitimate child alone and eventually lose her, coerced by circumstances and Einstein's need to protect his career.

 - **ΔOS(Mileva)**: -0.20 (Psychological distress, forced to bear burden alone, loss of child)
 - **VSA(Mileva)**: